distributedweaknessfiling/DWF-workflow/FAQ.md

 # Are these real CVE IDs?
 These are not CVE IDs, these are DWF IDs.
 They do however start with the 3 letters 'CVE'.
 DWF IDS will take the form of CVE-YYYY-XXXXXXX, the numerical part of the ID is always an integer greater than 1 million.

+# Why use CVE in the identifier, why not use DWF?
+CVE now means "vulnerability" in the same way a tissue is a kleenex.
+If we create a "new" naming scheme we end up with [XKCD 927](https://xkcd.com/927/). if we reuse an existing naming scheme, there isn't an increase in identifiers names.

+We have staked out a claim well outside a range that could possible be a concern, that's why the 1 million.
+It's a huge number that probably won't have any collisions (possibly ever, but at least for decades).

 # I don't have a github account
 This is a dealbreaker if you want to submit IDs to the project.
 You can try to find a different project member to submit ID details on your behalf.